About our team

 As a consultant, Joseph has worked across the length and breadth of the electricity sector, providing advice on asset management, and the development of data science teams.
 He has developed numerous internal modelling tools for utility businesses across Australia and Asia.

 Joseph is an exceptional programmer, with extensive experience working with Python, R, Julia and a raft of other programming languages.
 He is also an expert user of PLEXOS, and has a close working relationship with the Energy Exemplar development team, who regularly seek his advice on how they can improve their software.

 Joseph holds a Bachelor of Information systems and a Bachelor of Commerce from the University of Melbourne.

 Franklin holds a Doctor of Philosophy in economics specialising in applied game theory.
-Part of his thesis was published in the Journal of Economic Behaviour & Organisation.
+Part of his PhD thesis was published in the Journal of Economic Behaviour & Organisation.
 Throughout his Doctoral program, Franklin taught economics as an associate lecturer across a range of undergraduate and postgraduate subjects.

 Milad is a Data Scientist who joined Endgame Economics in March 2021.
 Since joining Endgame, Milad has applied his extensive data science and statistical skills to a range of projects.
 Milad’s previous experience mainly focusses on time series analysis in financial markets, but he is now turning his skills to the energy and utilities sectors.
 Milad holds a Bachelor in Aerospace Engineering and a Masters in Propulsion Engineering.

 Charlie is an Analyst who joined Endgame in February 2021.
 Since that time, Charlie has supported the rest of the team as an analyst on several projects.
-While working at Endgame, Charlie is completing his final year of a Bachelor of Commerce/Bachelor of Advanced Studies at Sydney University, majoring in Economics and Finance.
+Charlie holds a Bachelor of Commerce/Bachelor of Advanced Studies from the University of Sydney, majoring in Economics and Finance.
 In 2019, Charlie completed an internship at the Australian Energy Market Commission.